 The relationship between threat and depression is shown to be mediated by working memory, inhibitory control, and fear conditioning.
 In this population, greater working memory on high-demand tasks is shown to exacerbate depression symptoms.
 Threat is associated with a decrease in working memory, as measured by the hit rate on high-load tasks.
 This offers a protective pathway from threat to depressive symptoms.
 Greater reaction times to complete inhibition/switch tasks, associated with greater threat exposure, are estimated to carry 0.01/0.14=7.1% of the severity of depressive symptoms associated with threat.
 Shorter reaction times on 0-star reward sensitivity trials is estimated to explain 3.4% of the harmful impact of deprivation, while dampened fear conditioning is associated with a suppression of deprivation’s impact on depression symptoms.

 The mediation patterns are fairly consistent across externalizing outcomes, featuring a prominent and complex role of inhibitory control.
 In analyses with rule-breaking and overall externalizing outcomes, threat and deprivation have opposite relationships with accuracy and reaction time on “Go” trials of the Go/No-Go task – where the child is asked to press a button each time a “Go” stimulus appears on the screen and withhold pressing the button for all other stimuli.
 While threat substantially decreases accuracy on these trials, deprivation in almost equal measure improves it.
 A 1-standard error reductions in accuracy on this task is associated with a 0.14-standard deviation exacerbation of rule-breaking and overall externalizing symptomatology, indicating a mediating pathway from threat but a suppressing one from deprivation.
 Interestingly, threat is also associated with a substantial and statistically significant (even after correction for multiple testing) increase in reaction time in response to “Go” stimuli, which is estimated to be protective with respect to externalizing symptoms.
 Overall, after adjustment for co-occurring deprivation, those who experience more threat are expected to be cautious when presented with “Go” stimuli, weighing whether to act or not and either missing the opportunity altogether, or responding accurately substantially later than those who experience lower levels of threat.
 Threat’s conflicting impacts on accuracy and reaction time appear to negate one another, but may warrant greater investigation in a larger data set.

+Why is deprivation consistently associated with traits reducing risks, I am very surprised and if I get this right in disbelief, are we measuring and artifact of threat residual

 In addition to inhibitory control, affective theory of mind is shown to suppress the impact of deprivation on rule-breaking behavior and longer reaction times to identification of fearful faces among those with greater deprivation is a fairly strong mediator of the impact of deprivation on overall externalizing symptomatology, explaining 0.02/0.21=9.5% of the overall association.